Fish-MIP/FishMIP_regions/Scripts/02_Mapping_Regional_Models.md

 Since there is some overlap in the spatial coverage for regional models, we will create maps showing more detail in the overlapping regions.

-First, we will plot all regions and extract the legend.
+First, we will plot all regional models.
+We will use this as the main map.

 ``` r
 #Plotting